Notifications

 To send a custom one-off email, click on Custom One-Off Email from the project menu.

 Include an email subject and body.
-The body supports HTML.
+The body supports limited HTML and CSS.

 Select the recipients, or enter any additional email addresses and click Send Email.